Picture Postcard Workflow: LAB Color Boost or RGB Saturation Boost?

 First, let's check the pixel values.
 Sample one color in this area, the original measures RGB 141,180,61.
 That's green on the yellow side.
 The RGB saturated version arrives at 132,197,1.
 Here the R is still not far below the G, so the hue is still green with a strong yellow component.

 The LAB boosted color measures (converted to RGB) 73,192,0.
 Note that the green and blue are approximately the same but the R is considerably lower.
 So we are looking at a green that has lost almost half its yellow.
 More green, less yellow.
-See below for evidence.
+See figure 5 for evidence.

 So, despite making sure that the AB curves move through the origin, we notice a hue shift in the LAB version, something that the RGB version doesn't show.